hauntsaninja/pyp/FAQ.md

 d = defaultdict(list)
 ```

-#### What are pyp's dependencies?

-If run on Python 3.9 or later, pyp has no dependencies.

-On earlier Python versions, pyp is dependent on [astunparse](https://github.com/simonpercivall/astunparse)
-for `--explain`/`--script` to work as promised.
-Note you can use `pyp.py` as a Python script without
-installing `astunparse` and everything else will work.
-(In fact `--script` will still output a
-script that does what you want it to, but it won't be particularly readable...)

 #### Can I customise the shebang on the output of `--script`?

 Yes!
 Just add the shebang you want to your [config file](https://github.com/hauntsaninja/pyp#pyp-is-configurable).